 Average healing times of common fractures

 - distal radius: 4-6 weeks

 - humerus: 6-8 weeks

 Contact (angiogenic/primary) healing

-If internal fixation leaves a gap of even less than 1 mm between fragments, Haversian remodelling is preceded by the laying down of of woven bone scaffolding, after which lamellar bone is deposited perpendicular to the long axis.
+If internal fixation leaves a gap of even less than 1 mm between fragments, Haversian remodeling is preceded by the laying down of woven bone scaffolding, after which lamellar bone is deposited perpendicular to the long axis.

 Disturbed fracture healing